base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

 - Describe the impact that inheritance has on the byte code size limit
 - Describe the impact that external contracts have on the byte code size limit
 - Describe the impact of using libraries has on the byte code size limit
-- Describe the impact of using the solidity optimizer
+- Describe the impact of using the Solidity optimizer

 ---